Ji-Hwan Bae Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 25th in the league with a collective 8.2 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings put together by the Brewers pitching staff ranks 25th in MLB.

-- The Brewers have a 4.12 team ERA that ranks 13th across all league pitching staffs.
+- The Brewers have a 4.12 team ERA that ranks 13th among all league pitching staffs.

-- Brewers pitchers combine to rank 24th in baseball in home runs given up (90 total, 1.3 per game).
+- The Brewers rank 24th in baseball in home runs surrendered (91 total, 1.3 per game).

-- The Brewers are sending Teheran (1-2) to make his fifth start of the season.
-He is 1-2 with a 1.48 ERA and 16 strikeouts through 24 1/3 innings pitched.
+- The Brewers will send Miley (3-2) to the mound to make his ninth start of the season.
+He is 3-2 with a 3.67 ERA and 24 strikeouts in 41 2/3 innings pitched.

-- In his most recent outing on Saturday against the Oakland Athletics, the righty tossed seven innings, allowing one earned run while surrendering six hits.
+- His last appearance was on Tuesday, May 16 against the St. Louis Cardinals, when the left-hander tossed 1 2/3 innings, surrendering one earned run while allowing only one hit.

-- The 32-year-old has an ERA of 1.48, with 5.9 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .233 batting average against him.
+- The 36-year-old has put up a 3.67 ERA and 5.2 strikeouts per nine innings in eight games this season, while giving up a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.